Calebcheruiyc/CIS641-HW2-Cheruiyot/README.md

 This is a repository for termly project and assignments for CIS 641-System Analysis and Design
 # Caleb Cheruiyot
 ## Interests
--**Computer Information Systems and System Analysis**: My passion lies in the field of computer information systems and system analysis.
+**Computer Information Systems and System Analysis**: My passion lies in the field of computer information systems and system analysis.

-+**Data Engineering and Programming**: I am currently pursuing a master's degree in applied computer science and actively learning new technological tools for data engineering, including Neo4j, Redis, MongoDB, and Golang.
+**Data Engineering and Programming**: I am currently pursuing a master's degree in applied computer science and actively learning new technological tools for data engineering, including Neo4j, Redis, MongoDB, and Golang.

-***Collaboration**: I am enthusiastic about collaborating on software and system design, data analysis, and web design projects.
+**Collaboration**: I am enthusiastic about collaborating on software and system design, data analysis, and web design projects.
 ## Technical Background
 -**Programming Languages**: Proficient in JavaScript and Python.
 +**Web Developmen**t: Skilled in HTML, CSS, React, and Node.js.